What’s the best way to collect rent, how and when should we do it?

-The problem with cheques is that they need to be posted in the mail.
-Once we receive it, we need to deposit it into a bank, not to mention the 3-5 working day clearance time.
+The problem with cheques is that they need to be posted, and then once received, they needs to be deposited it into a bank.
+Not to mention the 3-5 working day clearance time.
 The entire process is just long, and that’s why this is my least preferred method.

 My favourite method because they’re easy to setup and reliable.
 Also, electric transactions leave behind a foot-print, so it’s incredibly easy to track/prove what has been paid and when.

-Standing orders payments in general are typically used to make rent payments or payments to charities (quite the contrast!).
+Standing orders payments in general are typically used to make rent payments.
 This is when a tenant tells their bank or building society to make regular payments to a particular bank (i.e. the landlords bank).
 They’re incredibly easy to setup these days- most banks allow you to it online.

 Standing Orders are often confused with Direct Debits, but there are distinct differences, but in most cases, tenants should be setting up a Standing Order to pay the landlord.
 The main difference between the two is that with a direct debit you tell your bank or building society to let an organisation take money from your account, so for example a monthly gas bill (which is likely to change every month, depending on usage).
 A Standing Order is fixed, you set them up to pay exactly the amount you choose, not the amount you owe to an organisation.

-I’ve had some tenants pay directly by cash before.
+I’ve had one tenant pay directly by cash before.
 I have no idea why, but I didn’t ask any questions (it’s always best not to).